royerlab/arbol/README.md

 - Intercept stdout from C code so that printouts from libraries called from python are formatted too, unclear is that's possible.
 - Generate tree automatically by inspecting stack?
 - Interoperability with logging package?
+- How to handle multiple threads/processes?
+Right now, the printouts get inter;leaved stochastically which is messy and incomprehensible.
+One idea is to capture all outputs from each thread, hold onto these outputs until the thread is done (perhaps via a dedicated 'holding' context manager), and ouput it all in order and separately.
+Probably doable.

 ## Contributions